Don’t Be Amtrak

 I was recently traveling to NYC with Amtrak.
 It’s not a bad deal, for what you pay.
 Plus, I don’t have to drive myself; which is the biggest selling point for me.
 Not a fan of driving for many hours.
 But this last trip on Amtrak was different.
 I learned something new about Amtrak that pissed me off.
 Lost your ticket?
 Buy a new one!

-The representative was calm in explaining why they charge for new tickets, even if you lost it.
-Apparently, back in the day people would say they lost it so they could get a refund later.
+The representative was calm in explaining why they charge for new tickets, even if you lost them.
+Apparently, back in the day, people would say they lost it so they could get a refund later.
 So, Amtrak decided to screw everyone else and start charging for lost tickets.